Complex $\text{G}_2$ and Associative Grassmannian: Tangent space at

+(Here we are abusing the notation.
+To be precise, $x_i$ should be replaced by the vector field $\partial/\partial x_i$.)
 Equivalently, $T_p V$ is the kernel of the Jacobian matrix of $f_1,\dots,f_r$ (with respect to $x_i$'s) evaluated at the point $p\in V$.
 In our case, $p$ is $m=[\wil{e}_{123}]$ (the origin of the tangent space) and the Jacobian with respect to local coordinates

 is as given in the proof of Theorem~\ref{T:smooth}.
 It is straightforward to verify that

 is a basis for the kernel of the Jacobian matrix computed in the proof of Theorem~\ref{T:smooth}.
 Here, $x_{ijk}$ stands for the tangent vector $\frac{\partial}{\partial \wil{q}_{ijk}}$.